Annual Reports and Year End Communication for Nonprofits

 Printed Full Report

-This full length document filled with helpful information and data needs to still be engaging.
-Consider including first person stories, visuals, graphics, and detailed information.
-A full annual report gives you the opportunity to dive deeper and provide more information to your major stakeholders to thank and also give them vision and opportunities to continue supporting your mission.
+A printed full annual report may work best for stakeholders, major donors, and corporate sponsors.
+This full-length document filled with helpful information and data needs to still be engaging.
+Consider including first-person stories, visuals, graphics, and detailed information.
+A full annual report gives you the opportunity to dive deeper and provide more information to your major stakeholders.
+You’ll still want to include your appreciation for their donations and give them vision and opportunities to continue supporting your mission.

 Printed Self Mailer